sphinx-gallery/sphinx-gallery/doc/advanced.rst

 You can also use different formats on a per-image basis, but this requires writing a customized scraper class or function.

-Integrate custom scrapers with Sphinx-gallery
+Integrate custom scrapers with Sphinx-Gallery
 ---------------------------------------------

-Sphinx-gallery plans to internally maintain only two scrapers: matplotlib and mayavi.
+Sphinx-Gallery plans to internally maintain only two scrapers: matplotlib and mayavi.
 If you have extended or fixed bugs with these scrapers, we welcome PRs to improve them!

-On the other hand, if you have developed a custom scraper for a different plotting library that would be useful to the broader community, we encourage you to get it working with Sphinx-gallery and then maintain it externally (probably in the package that it scrapes), and then integrate and advertise it with Sphinx-gallery.
+On the other hand, if you have developed a custom scraper for a different plotting library that would be useful to the broader community, we encourage you to get it working with Sphinx-Gallery and then maintain it externally (probably in the package that it scrapes), and then integrate and advertise it with Sphinx-Gallery.
 You can:

 1. Contribute it to the list of externally supported scrapers located in :ref:`reset_modules`.
 2. Optional: add a custom hook to your module root to simplify scraper use.
-   Taking PyVista as an example, adding ``pyvista._get_sg_image_scraper()`` that returns the ``callable`` scraper to be used by Sphinx-gallery allows PyVista users to just use strings as they already can for ``'matplotlib'`` and ``'mayavi'``::
+   Taking PyVista as an example, adding ``pyvista._get_sg_image_scraper()`` that returns the ``callable`` scraper to be used by Sphinx-Gallery allows PyVista users to just use strings as they already can for ``'matplotlib'`` and ``'mayavi'``::